Dynatrace-Dave-Mauney/Automation/DynatraceDashboardGenerator/README.md

 One dimension is used for each chart.

 The idea is to generate dashboards that allow visualization of the data and allow curation into more organized and permanent versions as desired.

+### The easy way to get started

+The easiest way to get started is to simply leverage the dashboards already generated.

+Just open [dashboard_index.txt](https://github.com/Dynatrace-Dave-Mauney/Automation/blob/main/DynatraceDashboardGenerator/dashboard_index.txt) to find dashboards you want to try.

+Then use [put_dashboards.py](https://github.com/Dynatrace-Dave-Mauney/Automation/blob/main/Dashboards/put_dashboards.py) or other means (import, copy/paste, the API "swagger" page, etc.) to put them in your environment.

+I recommend using [put_dashboards.py](https://github.com/Dynatrace-Dave-Mauney/Automation/blob/main/Dashboards/put_dashboards.py) because the "fixed id" for each dashboard will be retained.
+Using "put" on the API "swagger" page will also retain the "fixed id".

+If you have metrics in your environment not covered by an already generated dashboard, read on about how to run the process to generate dashboards.

+### Running the process

 To get started, simply modify the tenant and token information in [perform_entire_process.py](https://github.com/Dynatrace-Dave-Mauney/Automation/blob/main/DynatraceDashboardGenerator/perform_entire_process.py) module and run it from your IDE (I like PyCharm, personally) or from a command line.